pysal/pysal/README.md

 License information
 -------------------
-See the file "LICENSE.txt" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the file "LICENSE.txt" for information on the history of this software, terms and conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.